Overview

 Create Draft

-In Build mode, click New Draft to duplicate the current version
+In Build mode, click New Draft to duplicate the previous version of the workflow that is editable

 Workflow templates are pre-built workflows designed to help you get started quickly with common automation tasks.
-They provide a solid foundation and best practices, saving you time and effort.Once you select a template and begin editing it, you are creating a new, customized version of that workflow - not modifying the original template.
+They provide a solid foundation and best practices, saving you the time and effort of building a workflow from scratch.Once you select a template and begin editing it, you are no longer working on the original template itself.
+Instead, you are creating a new, customized version of that workflow.

-Ideal automation candidates: Repetitive tasks, error-prone processes, time-consuming operations, tasks requiring fast scalability, and processes needing audit trails.
+Ideal automation candidates: Repetitive tasks, error-prone processes, time-consuming operations, tasks requiring fast scalability, and processes needing auditable execution across multiple systems and stakeholders.

 Best Practices